 Looking for more recipes made with Hatch green chiles?
 Try these other favorites:

-- Hatch Chile Mac and Cheese – This recipe combines rich, gooey melted cheese with Hatch chiles’ bold, earthy taste, creating a mouthwatering dish that will leave your taste buds dancing.
+- Hatch Chile Mac and Cheese – This recipe combines rich, gooey melted cheese with the bold, earthy taste of Hatch chiles, creating a mouthwatering dish that will leave your taste buds dancing.

 - Green Chile Cornbread –This cornbread recipe is the perfect fusion of Southwest flavors.
 It combines traditional cornbread with the zing of green chiles to create a mouthwatering side dish that’s easy to make.
 Ideal as a side dish or standalone treat, this cornbread is a crowd-pleaser at any meal.

-- New Mexico Hatch Green Chile Chicken Enchiladas – These enchiladas are indulgent but not too heavy.
-They are stuffed with chicken, roasted hatch chile peppers, and onions topped with a roasted tomatillo green chile sauce, and cheese.
+- New Mexico Hatch Green Chile Chicken Enchiladas – These enchiladas are indulgent but not heavy.
+They are stuffed with chicken, roasted hatch chile peppers, and onions, topped with a roasted tomatillo green chile sauce and cheese.

 - Hatch Green Chile Chicken Quesadillas – This recipe brings the smoky, spicy flavors of the Southwest!
 Loaded with tender chicken, melty cheese, and a generous helping of roasted Hatch green chiles from New Mexico.
 Serve with your favorite toppings for an easy, anytime meal.